 A student wishing to appeal when deemed INELIGIBLE for Financial Aid should submit a completed Financial Aid Appeal Form, accept an Academic (ESP) plan and submit any other supporting documents (letters, and /or invoices from doctors and /or hospitals, affidavits) to the Office of Financial Aid.
 Given the importance of such an appeal, original materials must be sent by regular mail.
 Faxed forms will not be accepted.
 Students may also bring original documents to the Office of Financial Aid.
-All appeals materials must be received by the Office of Financial Aid.
-All appeals materials must be received by the Office of Financial Aid will then present the appeals to the Financial Aid Committee.
+All appeals materials must be received by the Office of Financial Aid by the close of business fifteen working days, after receipt of the notice of suspension.
+The Office of Financial Aid will then present the appeals to the Financial Aid Committee.
 Should the appeal be denied, the student has the right to make an appearance before the committee if she desires.
-August 1st will be the last day to submit appeal materials for the spring semester.
+August 1st will be the last day to submit appeal materials for the fall semester and December 1st will be the last day to submit appeal materials for the spring semester.